The Complicated Dangers of Turning Insecurities Into Beauty Trends

 It’s More Than Just Labels

 Take the body positive movement, for instance.
-Being inclusive and #BodyPositive became a marketing tool for brands, influencers, and media to use when they wanted to seem woke and trendy.
-Unfortunately, through the overuse of the hashtag and click-bait campaigns, the messaging behind the body-positive movement—created by Black activists fighting against size discrimination—became watered down.
+Being inclusive and #BodyPositive became a marketing tool.
+Thus, the messaging behind the body-positive movement—created by Black activists fighting against size discrimination—can be watered down by the time is reaches the public.

 The Effect of Turning Insecurities Into Trends